'We love you South Africa': Kolisi pride after World Cup win - WHIZ News

-YOKOHAMA, Japan (AP) — Siya Kolisi grabbed the Webb Ellis Cup with his big hands, gave it a kiss and hoisted it high as fireworks exploded and his teammates — black and white — rejoiced behind him.
+YOKOHAMA, Japan (AP) — Siya Kolisi grabbed the Webb Ellis Cup, gave it a kiss and hoisted it high as fireworks exploded and his teammates — black and white — rejoiced behind him.

 A blowout victory in the Rugby World Cup final for the Springboks.